epam/edp-codebase-operator/docs/api.md

-CodebaseImageStreamStatus defines the observed state of CodebaseImageStream
+CodebaseImageStreamStatus defines the observed state of CodebaseImageStream.

 <table>
     <thead>